 Key Features of Spotify Music Converter:

-Step 1: Download, Install and Launch the music converter app on PC
+Step 1: Download, Install, and Launch the music converter app on the PC

 First, download the Spotify Music Downloader that matches your system software, i.e., Mac or Windows.
 Then, click on the software file and follow the installation wizard to install the software on your computer.
 After installation, click on the app icon on your desktop to fire it up!

-Step 2: Load Spotify Music, Albums or Playlist into the tool
+Step 2: Load Spotify Music, Albums, or Playlists into the tool

 Now, log in to your Spotify account and select the Spotify songs you want to download for offline playback.
 Next, drag and drop the songs onto the tool’s interface to import them.
 Alternatively, click on the Add Files option on the Ondesoft main interface.
 Then, copy and paste the Spotify music item URL link onto the search box and hit the Add button to load the songs for conversion.